joshilewis/-joshilewis.github.com/_drafts/2016-12-09-states-interactions-outcomes-model.md

 A common challenge teams face when they start using BDD and SBE is the need to make every aspect of expected externally-observable system behaviour completely explicit.
 That is, all the factors which affect the behaviour of the system must be identified and made explicit.
 If any of these factors are missing or unknown, we cannot specify expected system behaviour completely and comprehensively - we will have gaps.
 It is difficult to develop a successful software product if there are gaps or inconsistencies in what we expect the software to do.

 **Understanding systems**
-The simplest way we can understand the behaviour of a system is stating that the input to a system determines the output.
+The simplest way we can understand the behaviour of a system is as a simple transaction: some entity is stimulated or exercised in a particular way, and the entity does some work.
+The simplest way of modeling a transaction is by stating that the input to a system determines the output.

 ![Input -> System -> Output](input-system-output.png)